-- i.
-The CEO is authorized, pursuant to the RCW 53.08.090, to sell and convey post Alliance formation surplus personal property of the Alliance subject to the following conditions: - 1.
-When the net book value of such personal property does not exceed \$18,853 (adjusted annually), the CEO will itemize the property to be sold and will certify that such property is no longer needed for Alliance purposes. - 2.
-Managing Members approval is required when the net book value of such personal property exceeds \$18,853 The CEO will itemize the property to be sold and will certify that such property is no longer needed for Alliance purposes and seek Managing Members' authorization. - 3.
-Personal property will be disposed of in accordance with RCW 53.08.090. - No large block or lot of personal property having a net book value in excess of \$18,853 will be broken into components of lesser value.
-These items can disposed of after Managing Members' authorization is obtained. - 5.
+- The CEO is authorized, pursuant to the RCW 53.08.090, to sell and convey post Alliance formation surplus personal property of the Alliance subject to the following conditions: - When the net book value of such personal property does not exceed Nineteen thousand two hundred sixty-two dollars (\$19,262.00).\$18,853 (adjusted annually), the CEO will itemize the property to be sold and will certify that such property is no longer needed for Alliance purposes. - Managing Members approval is required when the net book value of such personal property exceeds Nineteen thousand two hundred sixty-two dollars (\$19,262.00). \$18,853 The CEO will itemize the property to be sold and will certify that such property is no longer needed for Alliance purposes and seek Managing Members' authorization. - Personal property will be disposed of in accordance with RCW 53.08.090. - 4.
+No large block or lot of personal property having a net book value in excess of Nineteen thousand two hundred sixty-two dollars (\$19,262.00), \$18,853-will be broken into components of lesser value.
+These items can be disposed of separately after Managing Members' authorization is obtained. - 5.
 The sale of surplus personal property to Alliance or Homeport officials or employees will be restricted to public auctions, or consignment for bid, where the process is managed by a third-party vendor and all interested parties have equal opportunity in the bidding process.